xtuml/bridgepoint/doc-bridgepoint/notes/8005_Test_Orderring/8005_Test_Orderring.md

 2. Document References
 ----------------------
 <a id="2.1"></a>2.1 [TestNG](http://testng.org/doc/index.html):  Testing Framework.
-<a id="2.2"></a>2.2 [How to Extend Runner Class](http://intellijava.blogspot.com.eg/2012/05/junit-and-java-7.html): A developer blog describe how to extend runner class to introduce new test method inocations order
+<a id="2.2"></a>2.2 [How to Extend Runner Class](http://intellijava.blogspot.com.eg/2012/05/junit-and-java-7.html): A developer blog describe how to extend runner class to introduce new test method invocations order
-<a id="2.3"></a>2.3 [Add new annotation to JUnit 4](http://blog.jiffle.net/post/41125006846/extending-junit-functionality-with-additional): An article that describe how to add new annotation to JUnit 4
+<a id="2.3"></a>2.3 [Add new annotation to JUnit 4](http://blog.jiffle.net/post/41125006846/extending-junit-functionality-with-additional): An article that describes how to add new annotation to JUnit 4
-<a id="2.4"></a>2.4  [JUnit 4 Test execution order](https://github.com/junit-team/junit/wiki/Test-execution-order): The available test method invocations order option in JUnit 4
+<a id="2.4"></a>2.4  [JUnit 4 Test execution order](https://github.com/junit-team/junit/wiki/Test-execution-order): The available test method invocations order options in JUnit 4

 3. Background
 -------------